-Sagging Breasts? – Breast Implants, Breast Lift or Breast Reduction Options explained
+Descending Breasts?
+Breast Implants, Breast Lifts or Breast Reduction Options Explained

-If you have sagging breasts – and nearly every woman experiences sagging breast skin at some stage of their lives – you may be researching your breast surgery options.
-To get uplifted breasts, which lifts the nipples to a more central location on the breast mound, requires a breast lift.
-You can get a breast lift with or without augmentation – or perhaps you need a breast reduction.
-Here’s how to tell if you need a breast lift or a breast reduction, which always includes a lifting of the breast volume and the nipples or “areola.”
+If you have descending breasts, you may be researching your breast surgery options.
+To get uplifted breasts, which lift the nipples to a more central location on the breast mound, requires a breast lift.
+You can get a breast lift with or without augmentation, or perhaps you need a breast reduction.
+Here’s how to tell if a breast lift or a breast reduction is suitable for your needs, which always includes a lifting of the breast volume and the nipples or “areola.”

-A Breast Implant Augmentation on its own can be used for mild ptosis (sagging) that can somewhat elevate the nipples, but which may lead to future further sagging if the skin is lax.
+A Breast Implant Augmentation on its own can be used for mild ptosis (descending breasts) that can elevate the nipples, but may lead to future further descending if the skin is lax.
 See before and after photos of Breast Augmentation.

 Breast Lift or Breast Reduction?

 Choosing between a breast lift, a breast lift with implants, or a breast reduction can be difficult to decide.
 This is something that will be covered in your consultation with your plastic surgeon.
 However, there are some ways you can tell at home, whether you need a breast lift or breast reduction.